Wednesdays at 10:00 a.m. from September 15 to October 20

 The COVID-19 pandemic has been emotionally draining -- and for children who are still developing emotional intelligence, it can be confusing and upsetting.
 This free interactive webinar series engages children in drawing projects to help them learn the words and feelings associated with various emotions.

 Designed for parents and their kids, the series will be led by clinical mental health counselor Zeinab Moussa, M.A., LLPC, who presented our first art-based webinar series in July and August.
 Draw Your Feelings Part Two focuses on six key emotions displayed on a colorful "feelings wheel."
 Each week while parents look on, children will draw what a certain emotion feels like.
 Then they learn the right words to describe that emotion.

 To participate, all you need is an Internet connection to Zoom, some paper, and something to draw with.

-You can register for one, two, or all six of the sessions.
-Click the registration link to sign up today!
+You can sign up for one, two, or all six of the weekly sessions.
+Click here to register today!

 The Stay Well program is brought to you by a behavioral health team within the Michigan Department of Health and Human Services, with grant funding from the Federal Emergency Management Agency.
 Crisis counseling training is provided by the Substance Abuse and Mental Health Services Administration.